open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/aurinsomnia.md

 | Javascript    | Intermediate    |
 | Bootstrap     | Beginner     |

-I've done some minor web development work, but nothing to the extent of the work at OLE, so I'm really looking forward to the opportunity of learning and working on a project of this scale.
+I've done some minor web development work, but nothing to the extent of the work at OLE so I'm really looking forward to the opportunity of learning and working on a project of this scale.

 #### Outside of Coding, some of my other Hobbies include: ####

 ![Isaiah Thomas <3](http://i.cdn.turner.com/drp/nba/celtics/sites/default/files/styles/story_main_photo/public/170429thomas2.jpg?itok=3UQ3hgEP)

 * Basketball (_Huge Celtics fan, and love playing as well_)